 Exhibit A: Epic scene from Princess Diaries (1) circa 2001...if you haven’t seen it, don’t walk—RUN!

 Pore cleansing strips—often used on and around the nose (see Exhibit A)—act as a magnet for the pore-clogging bacteria and other pore-clogging materials that can cause blackheads and other breakouts.
 But hold up before you run out to your local drug store and grab some generic strips off the shelf.
 Unfortunately, most of the blackhead/pore cleansing strips on the market are low quality and often irritate the skin.
 Plus, while these strips can help treat existing blackheads, they, unfortunately, don’t do much to prevent future breakouts.

 But here’s the good news!
 We've put years of research and testing into crafting the best, most effective, yet non-irritating pore cleansing strips on the market.
 Used together with your customized MDacne skincare products, you can say “goodbye” to blackheads and blemishes and have fun while doing it (#oddlysatisfying).

-So, what makes the MDacne strips different?: In contrast to other pore-cleansing strips, which often irritate the skin, MDacne's blackhead strips were designed with sensitive skin in mind.
+So, what makes the MDacne strips different?
+Unlike other pore-cleansing strips, which often irritate the skin, MDacne's blackhead strips were designed with sensitive skin in mind.
 They contain an oil-free moisturizer to reduce irritation, making them suitable for all skin types, including sensitive skin.
 Made of natural, plant-based fibers, these light and soft, dermatologist-tested strips remove oxidated sebum (i.e., blackheads) and other pore-clogging materials better than ever before.
 They absorb unwanted greasiness, mattifying excess shine without overdrying for clear, healthy, glowing skin.
 Plus, they're bigger than normal strips and can cover the whole nose as well as other areas of the face!